kbetoacero/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Learning Objectives:bulb:
 What you should learn from this project:

-* Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
+* Why Python programming is awesome
 * What are set and how to use them
 * What are the most common methods of set and how to use them
 * When to use sets versus lists